 If you're without a paycheck and can't pay your bills, it's important to let those companies know of your financial difficulty.

-3. Contact your insurance company to see if they have any special payment arrangements that can help you maintain your coverage (health, life or property) so you don't lose those protections while you also have reduced income.
+- Contact your insurance company to see if they have any special payment arrangements that can help you maintain your coverage (health, life or property) so you don't lose those protections while you have reduced income.
 There might be options available if you ask.

 If you don't have an emergency fund, begin saving for one when your paychecks return.
-Start by saving $1,000 toward an emergency fund in a savings or similar account.
+Start by saving $1,000.
+Place this money in a savings or similar account.
 Then, continue saving toward a fully funded emergency fund worth three to six months of essential living expenses.
-Imagine how you'll feel having six months of living expenses at the ready to help cover unexpected expenses.
+Imagine how you'll feel having six months of living expenses saved up to help cover unexpected expenses.

 But these financial actions apply anytime you have a reduction in income.
 For example, a military spouse might lose their job because of a military move.
 This might result in the need to reduce expenses and use part of the emergency fund to cover bills until they get a new job.